UFC Undisputed 2010: Reception

 The PlayStation 3 and Xbox 360 versions received "favourable" reviews, while the PSP version received "average" reviews, according to the review aggregation website Metacritic.
 Numerous video game websites awarded the game with high praise for its various improvements over the 2009 version.
 The game's sales, however, were disappointing.

 Dakota Grabowski of GameZone said of the PS3 and Xbox 360 versions, "All in all, UFC Undisputed 2010 is a force to be reckoned with.
 THQ has put every other fighting game on notice as UFC Undisputed 2010 has moved into the domain of one of the best games in the genre."
 Additionally, GamePros Caleb Newby called the Xbox 360 version "an intensely satisfying experience."
 GameTrailers said the same console version was one of the most technically accomplished and brutally satisfying video game entries to date.
-However, IGN's Greg Miller stated that while the game is good, its little issues hold it back from being impressive.
-GameSpot's Justin Calvert said that the game's strong point is the core game-play, while the menu-heavy career mode can prove to be a bit tedious, although Calvert later stated that even though the career mode is flawed, it is still capable of keeping you engaged in your character's career.
+However, IGNs Greg Miller stated that while the game is good, its little issues hold it back from being impressive.
+GameSpots Justin Calvert said that the game's strong point is the core game-play, while the menu-heavy career mode can prove to be a bit tedious, although Calvert later stated that even though the career mode is flawed, it is still capable of keeping you engaged in your character's career.
 Good Games two reviewers gave it 8/10 and 8.5/10.
 In Japan, Famitsu gave the PS3 and Xbox 360 versions a score of all four eights for a total of 32 out of 40.

 411Mania gave both console versions nine out of ten and said that the game "feels like an entirely different game than 2009, from the presentation to the fighting stances to everything else [...]
 This is a definite buy for any MMA fan or even those just wanting to get into the sport."
 The Daily Telegraph gave the Xbox 360 version eight out of ten and said it was "undeniably the finest UFC experience on any console to date.
 Graphical glitches aside, UFC [Undisputed] 2010 captures the brutality and epic nature of the sport like nothing else, providing the perfect game to display its deep and satisfying fighting system."
 Teletext GameCentral gave the same console version a similar score of eight out of ten and stated, "The improvements are incremental at best but this still seems like a near perfect MMA game."

 During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated UFC Undisputed 2010 for "Fighting Game of the Year".